 Being aware of conservation issues is just the starting point.
 We each need to turn awareness into determined action to protect our planet.
 In large measure, conservation depends on personal discipline.
 Considered action – whether big or small – can bring immense change for a vulnerable species.
-In taking action, remember that the most important of all steps is to use our vote wisely, for wildlife and the planet.

 Get out into the field to experience nature firsthand, whether it’s through ecotourism to some exotic destination in Amazonia, Madagascar or another remote corner of our planet, or through volunteer opportunities, education programs or periodic visits to natural areas in your own backyard.